 Baking: Flautaus by placing them in a lightly greased baking dish.
 Spray with spray oil on the sides and top to really crisp them up.
 Bake at 350 degrees for about 30 minutes

-Airfryer: Spray fryer basket with cooking oil.
-Place Flautas seam side down so they have space between.
+Airfryer: Spray the fryer basket with cooking oil.
+Place Flautas seam side down so they have space between them.
 Cook ate 400 degrees for 3 minutes, flip them and cook an additional 3 minutes – 6-7 minutes total.

 Tips and Tricks for this recipe: